What We Offer.

 We currently do not stock DNA tests, but will keep our customers updated should this change.

-While we can look at DNA evidence as part of a consultation if you already have it, our focus is on the surviving records that tell us about the people you are related to and the lives they lived.
+We can look at DNA evidence as part of a research commission if you already have it, to help us work within the surviving records that tell us about the people you are related to and the lives they lived.

 If one of your grandparents was born on the island of Ireland you may be entitled to become an Irish citizen.
 The Irish Family History Centre can assist in identifying and obtaining documents required for your application, if available.